Refurbish a website to bring wonderful product experiences.

-I created a primary persona based on my research phase.
-Throughout the redesign of the website, I referred back to this persona to ensure that I’m staying aligned with the most important problems that need to be solved and to help inform my design decisions.
+I created a strong persona based on my research phase.
+Throughout the redesign of reporting page, I referred back to this persona to ensure that I’m staying aligned with the most important problems that need to be solved and to help inform my design decisions.

 After I discovered what the users expect, what the organization needs, and what the competitors do, I went through ideas and discussed the implementation feasibility for each.
 I took the extra step of categorising these problems into broader epics with visibility into the key areas of the website that needed to be addressed from a usability standpoint.
 This process helped me prioritize usability issues in order of need and shaped the product prioritization.

 A sitemap was created based on the structure of competitor’s sites and Kainos’ goals.
 This helps me understand the interactions in order to restructure a whole website.